Fuseh/Guardian/README.md

 # Guardian

-soonTM best moderation bot ww. idc what u do with the code
+soonTM second best moderation bot ww. idc what u do with the code